 Our quarterly themed competition has a 500-word limit.
 You can send prose, script or poetry; fiction or non-fiction; a complete story or an extract of a longer work.

-Submissions will be read anonymously by a different Reader each month, and their favourites published on this site.
-Want to be a Reader for next month?
+Submissions will be read anonymously, and the Reader’s favourites published on this site.
+Want to be a Reader for a future theme?
 Get in touch via email@example.com.

 - Respond to the theme/challenge/prompt.
-If you’ve got the perfect piece of work but it doesn’t fit this month’s challenge, get in touch to suggest a theme for next month!
+If you’ve got the perfect piece of work but it doesn’t fit the current challenge, get in touch to suggest a theme for next time!

 - There are no strict formatting requirements, but nothing too weird please.

 - Please title your document with your entry title, and also put the title at the top of the work.
 Do not include your name in the document as entries will be read anonymously.
 Full credit will be given to the author if the work is published.

 - No really bad swear words or explicit content, please.

 - Submissions are welcomed from around the world, but must be in English.

 - We don’t mind simultaneous submissions, or if your entry has been published elsewhere in the past, but please make sure your work is copyright cleared for it to be published online if chosen.
 (For example, if you need to include the line ‘first published in…’ to comply with a former publisher’s terms, let us know.)